 Some forms of violence against a patient, especially sexual violence or animal attack, may lead to bite marks.
 These marks are evidence and can also contain trace amounts of the perpetrator’s saliva.
 Bite marks should be documented in the written record and graphic diagram.
 Note the size, shape, depth, or pattern.
 If possible, photograph the bite mark with an angled ruler providing size and dimension.
 The area should be swabbed for trace evidence before being washed or treated (Cabelus & Spangler, 2013).
 As with other biological evidence, swabs should be air dried before packaging and sealing.

 Firearm evidence may also be available from a patient.
 Bullets and cartridge casings may be found around the patient with gunshot wounds.
 This evidence is fragile and should be collected with any attached debris intact.
-A cotton gauze wrap can protect the evidence and any attached debris (TXDPS, 2012).
-Use rubber-tipped forceps or a gloved hand to obtain the evidence, then secure in a manila clasped envelope (Saferstein, 2011).
+A cotton gauze wrap can protect the evidence and any attached debris (TXDPS, 2016).
+Use rubber-tipped forceps or a gloved hand to obtain the evidence, then secure in a labeled manila clasped envelope (Saferstein, 2011).

 Gunshot residue on a patient is also evidence of the type and distance of a firearm in the crime.
 When a shooting is evident, always document the presence or absence of gunshot residue.
 Residue can appear as a dark powder, soot, particles, or small, punctuated hemorrhages (Dougherty, 2011).
 If unsure, it is always best to describe what is observed rather than label it as residue.
 Note that it is inappropriate to document “powder burns,” as this is an outdated and inappropriate description of gunshot residue (Besent-Mathews, 2011).